Linaro/website/_posts/current/blog/2023-07-03-unified-boot-on-qualcomm-rbx-development-boards.md

   next-gen Qualcomm mobile platforms. #Linaro #LandingTeam #OpenSource"
 date: 2023-07-06 08:30:33 +01:00
 image: /assets/images/content/96boards-specification-consumer-edition-v2.jpg
+tags:
+  - Android
+  - Linux kernel
+  - Open Source
+  - Qualcomm
 category: blog
 author: vinod.koul
 ---
 One of the benefits of Linaro Core and Club memberships is the optional Landing Team.
 A Landing Team is a group of Linaro engineers dedicated to one Linaro member, and whose work contributes to both private and public projects.
 Beginning in 2014, the Linaro Qualcomm Landing Team has been an active contributor to upstream Qualcomm platforms, building stable releases for the 96Boards Dragonboard program and adding support to the next generation Qualcomm mobile platforms.
 Fostering and partnering with the open source community is a primary goal of this Landing Team, often in the role of maintainers for Qualcomm sub-systems.

 In addition, Linaro Developer Services has a dedicated team which helps companies build, deploy and maintain Arm products.
 The team offers a wide range of services, including Linux Board Support Package (BSP) development, maintenance and optimization for Qualcomm platforms such as Qualcomm Snapdragon, to companies building products based on Qualcomm processors.
-Check out [Linaro Developer Services](https://www.linaro.org/services/qualcomm-platforms-services/) for additional information on how Linaro Developer services can help.
+Check out the [Linaro Developer Services](https://www.linaro.org/services/qualcomm-platforms-services/) for additional information on how Linaro Developer services can help.

 As an example,in this blog, Senior Tech Lead Vinod Koul from the Linaro Qualcomm Landing Team shares details on how his team achieved unified boot on multiple Qualcomm Snapdragon devices.

 For the context of this blog, unified boot refers to the ability of multiple platforms being able to boot from the same boot image.
-So for example, a single boot image on a USB stick can be placed into more than one target platform and successfully boot.
+For example, a single boot image on a USB stick can be placed into more than one target platform and successfully boot.
 An advantage to this feature is lowering the maintenance costs of supporting multiple separate builds and boot images.

 ## Qualcomm Boot Flow